Children & Youth

 • Referral

 This is a voluntary program.
-Referrals are accepted from families (self-referral), GUSD, MHUSD and SJUSD schools, other service providers, and from the community.
+Referrals are accepted from families (self-referral), local schools, other service providers, and from the community.
+For a referral form, please contact the Clinical Program Manager.
+See below for contact information.

 • Fees/Insurance